chandrika1993/FriendManagementSystem/README.md

 	•	Defined Errors :
 				404 : Email Id is not Found
-				401 : Unauthorized Access for Emails which are Blocked for Subscription.
+				401 : Unauthorized Access for Email's which are Blocked for Subscription.
 				504 : Occurs when Database Error occurs.